ossrs/srs-docs/src/pages/faq-srs-stack.md

 This way, there is security, and it can support devices that do not support special characters.
 In addition, the push key can be changed, so you can change it to the way you want.

-<a name="record"></a><br/><br/><br/>

-## How to Record to Local Disk

-How to record to the local disk of SRS Stack?
-After upgrading to v1.0.252, you can see local recording in the recording.

-For the limitations and solutions of local recording, please refer to #42

 <a name="update-dvr-directory"></a><br/><br/><br/>